Photo Copyright Affect Autism

 How many of us have children of any age who are stuck in having these daily catastrophic reactions?
 We feel so helpless as loving parents and want to help ease our children’s distress.

 So imagine this.
 Take the perspective of your child if you can.
 I feel this huge catastrophic emotional reaction and it is just that.
 I do not have a symbolic image in my mind and/or I cannot see that I can have an intention to do something about it.

 Capacity for affective reciprocity enables regulation of behaviours and mood.
 And then you can use affect as a signal, so that when you feel an emotion coming on, you recognize it, and then can consider alternate actions to a catastrophic all-or-none reaction.

 This is why DIR/Floortime is the best choice for your child.
 It teaches you how to get those ‘circles of communication’ as they are called—the affective reciprocity; the back-and-forth interaction with your child that need not be verbal—that are so necessary for development to move forward.

 Now how many adults who are supposedly neurotypical are not able to themselves use affect as a signal to adjust their own behaviour?
 Perhaps it’s even us as parents.
 And yet we expect this from our children who are simply incapable at their current stage of development, no matter their age.

-DIR® addresses every one of these issues in such a straight-forward, logical manner.
+The DIR model addresses every one of these issues in such a straight forward, logical manner.
 It shows us how to take one step at a time and just be human.
 Our affect makes us human.
 We will get into all of this at Affect Autism.